s2t2/sbsim/docs/setup.md

 poetry env use 3.11
 ```

-Use poetry to install dependencies:
+Use poetry to install dependencies, including development dependencies:

 ```sh
 poetry install --with dev